Aventura (band): Love & Hate, God's Project, and mainstream breakthrough in the U.S. (2003–2006)

 On May 9, 2005, "Ella y Yo" was released as the album's second single.
-It featured Puerto Rican Reggaeton artist, Don Omar.
-It peaked at 97 on the Billboard 100, at number 2 on the Hot Latin Songs and at number 1 on both the Latin Rhythm and Tropical Airplay Billboard charts.
+It featured Puerto Rican reggaeton artist Don Omar.
+It peaked at 97 on the Billboard Hot 100, at number 2 on the Hot Latin Songs chart and at number one on both the Latin Rhythm and Tropical Airplay Billboard charts.
 The music video was released in the same year.
 It took place in a bar.
 The video is about Romeo Santos and Don Omar having a conversation about love.
 On August 8, 2005, "Un Beso" was released as the third a single.
 It became the main single for the fourth studio album.
 The group paid tribute to Spanish musician Manzanita in this song.
-It peaked at number 6 on the Hot Latin Songs and at number 2 on the Tropical Airplay Billboard charts.
-Later that year, "Angelito" was released as the last single and peaked at 17 on the Billboard Tropical Airplay chart.
+It peaked at number 6 on the Hot Latin Songs chart and at number 2 on the Tropical Airplay chart.
+Later that year, "Angelito" was released as the last single and peaked at 17 on the Tropical Airplay chart.
 This would also be the last song to feature Judy Santos as she would embark in her own music career.
 On March 10, 2006, Aventura would perform a sold-out show at The Theater at Madison Square Garden making it their first live performance at MSG.

 K.O.B.
 Live and selling out Madison Square Garden (2006–2008)

 On October 19, 2006, they released the single "Los Infieles" and while it is a studio song, it was released as the first single for their second live album.
-It peaked at number 4 on the Billboard Hot Latin Songs chart, at number 5 on the Billboard Latin Rhythm Airplay chart, and at number 1 on the Billboard Tropical Airplay chart.
+It peaked at number 4 on the Hot Latin Songs chart, at number 5 on the Latin Rhythm Airplay chart, and at number one on the Tropical Airplay chart.
 Later on, a remix was made which featured Mexican singer Frankie J. On December 19, 2006, they released their second live album, K.O.B.
 Live.
 It is a double-disc live album of Aventura's greatest hits from their first four studio albums.
 These live performances were recorded in the U.S. (New York City, Boston, Puerto Rico), Dominican Republic and Colombia along with audio skits of the band talking about the importance of performing in these places.
 It also featured a bonus DVD.
-The album peaked at 124 on the Billboard 200, at number 2 on the Billboard Top Latin Albums chart, and at number 1 on both the Heatseekers Albums and Tropical Albums Billboard charts.
+The album peaked at No. 124 on the Billboard 200, at number 2 on the Billboard Top Latin Albums chart, and at number one on both the Heatseekers Albums and Tropical Albums charts.
 Despite being a live album, it included 5 studio songs: "Los Infieles", "Mi Corazoncito", "El Perdedor", "Controversia", and "José", a song dedicated to fallen soldiers.